duonghh/NT215-ThucTapDoanhNghiep/README.md

 - 🤝 Collaborate with company teams and supervisors
 - 📄 Document the internship experience and outcomes

+## 🛡️ Confidentiality Commitment
+I hereby commit to strictly complying with information confidentiality regarding sensitive company data, in accordance with the two signed agreements with the company.
+All shared documents in this repository are for **educational and reference purposes only**.

 ## 💼 Internship Artifacts
 - 📄 Internship Report (PDF)
 - 📷 On-site Photos